evekeen/ivkin.dev/content/post/matrix-transformations.md

 ### Conclusion
 This way you can significantly boost the performance of your SLAM algorithm while keeping adequate quality.
-In my case, I reduced the processing time from 1 minute to 20 seconds for 4K videos and to 7-9 seconds for 1080p, which is a huge improvement.
+In my case, I've reduced the processing time from 1 minute to 20 seconds for 4K videos and to 7 seconds for 1080p, which is a huge improvement.
+If you have Oculus Quest you probably noticed, how it tracks the pose of the headset in realtime with insane accuracy.
+Even though they utilize the advantage of having accelerometer sensor data, they definitely excel at tracking algorithms and performance optimizations such as this simple approach.